joewadcan/demoapp/README.md

 ## Important stuff here
 Hey everyone, here is the template app that we'll use for the rest of class.
 All the step-by-step instructions are in the presentation, but the overall process is:

-MOAR TEXT

 1. **Fork** this repo into your GitHub account.
-2. **Clone** that forked repository to Cloud9.
+2. **Clone** that forked repository to your IDE.

-⚡ Class is going well?
+🚢'ing a new change

 Welcome to GitHub!
 - Joe